livecode/livecode/docs/notes/bugfix-16260.md

-# Document the deletWidget message
+# Document the deleteWidget message